colemancda/swift-android-samples/README.md

 raw resources and copy it to this cache directory to be picked up by Foundation as follows:

     URLSession.sslCertificateAuthorityFile = URL(fileURLWithPath: cacheDir! + "/cacert.pem")

+If you don't want peer validation you have the following option (not recommended at all)

+    URLSession.verifyPeerSSLCertificate = false

+At present there is an issue with exceptions not being thrown correctly in generated code.
+To work round this for now be sure to use URLSession for your web requests.

 ##